Foundations of General Practice : A workbook for nurses

 Transition to Practice Program

-Please note this information is subject to change and will be updated between groups (next update due April 2020)
+Please note this information is subject to change and has been updated for Group 3 applicants

 The Transition to Practice Program provides an evidence-based framework of support over 12 months to nurses who have transitioned to primary health care and feel they would benefit from additional support.